6 Ways to Insulate Your RV Windows (That Don’t Block the Light!)

-I sanded the edge so it wouldn't be so sharp.
+I then sanded the broken edge so it wouldn't be so sharp.

-Unfortunately the plexiglass didn't come in a size that was tall enough for my window, so I ended up with about a two inch gap at the top.
+Unfortunately the plexiglass didn't come in a size that was tall enough for my window, so I ended up with a two-inch gap at the top.
 I covered this gap with a strip of clear shower curtain vinyl adhered with the mounting tape.

 It doesn't matter, though, because that part is always covered with my pull-down shades.

-Here is the plexiglass on one of my other windows:
+Here is how the plexiglass storm window looks on one of my other windows:

-This year I took a picture of one of my windows covered with plexiglass next to one that I had uncovered for summer and haven't gotten around to re-insulating yet.
 Look at the difference it makes!
-You can clearly see that the window on the left is cold because it's covered in condensation (meaning our expensive heat is escaping through it!), but the plexiglass isn't cold enough to cause condensation to form, meaning the air between the window and plexiglass is still warm and acting as an insulative barrier to slow down the loss of heat!
-Definitely a success I'd say!
+That condensation means our expensive heat is escaping through the window.
+But the plexiglass isn't cold enough for condensation to form—meaning the air between the window and the plexiglass is still warm and acting as an insulative barrier.
+Definitely a success in my book!

-I made clear vinyl covers adhered with Velcro for the screen parts of the windows I covered with plexiglass so I could remove the covers and open the windows to let in fresh air on nice days.
+I made clear vinyl covers adhered with Velcro for the screen parts of the windows.

-To make the covers, first I cut 1″ Velcro with scissors so that it was 1/2″ wide and stuck it (both the hook part and the loop part together) to the window frames.
+To make the covers, first I cut 1″ Velcro with scissors so that it was 1/2″ wide.
+I stuck it to the window frames.

-Then I cut a piece of vinyl a little bigger than the space I needed to cover and stuck it carefully to the Velcro, stretched as taut as possible to avoid creases along the Velcro.
+Then I cut a piece of vinyl a little bigger than the space I needed to cover and stuck it carefully to the Velcro.
+I stretched it as taut as possible to avoid creases along the Velcro.